Types of Sentences

 - I went to school alone

-Compound sentences can be formed in three ways:
+Compound sentences can be formed in four ways:

 ***Transitional expression is a word or phrase which is used to show the relationship between two ideas.
 Example: also, in addition to, as a result, for example etc